brendanburkhart/go-raytracer/README.md

 I currently only support materials, not rendering textures or UV mapping.
 Additionally, only planes, spheres and boxes are supported.
 I may add support for UV mapping and more complex/custom shapes eventually.

-Both Lambert and Phong lighting are supported, and both work with reflections and shadows.
+Both Lambertian and Phong lighting models are supported, and both work with reflections and shadows.
 Refraction is not currently available.

 I added simple configurable anti-aliasing through super sampling.